October 1996:

 Augusta was born in Suffolk

-- some comfortable, others poor", whilst Pitt Street is given as "poor 18/- to 21/- a week for a moderate family".
+shown as "mixed - some comfortable, others poor", whilst Pitt Street is given as "poor 18/- to 21/- a week for a

-whole country; how much worse was it in the now urban areas, like Bethnal Green, than the rural country?
+average over the whole country; how much worse was it in the now urban areas, like Bethnal Green, than the rural

 By 1883 the first seven of the babies whose lives were